mui/material-ui/docs/src/pages/components/buttons/buttons.md

 are high-emphasis, distinguished by their use of elevation and fill.
 They contain actions that are primary to your app.

-The last example of this demo show how to use an upload button.

 {{"demo": "pages/components/buttons/ContainedButtons.js"}}

 You can remove the elevation with the `disableElevation` prop.